-If you’re getting breast care or breast cancer treatment at UVA, you might be getting your steps in, too.
-Currently, we offer some breast services in the West Complex.
-Others are only available in the hospital or the Emily Couric Clinical Cancer Center across the street.
-That can be inconvenient and time-consuming, especially for patients with limited mobility.
+Until recently, if you were getting breast care or breast cancer treatment at UVA, you might have gotten your steps in, too.
+We offered some breast services in the West Complex.
+Others were only available in the hospital or the Emily Couric Clinical Cancer Center across the street.
+That could be inconvenient and time-consuming, especially for patients with limited mobility.

 “Before, services were fragmented between different buildings at times,” explains Christiana Brenin, MD, who sees patients with breast cancer.
 “Now, everything will be under one roof, so it’ll be much easier to access all of those same services in one visit.”

 But don’t worry if you’re already getting your mammograms or other breast care at another UVA location such as Zion Crossroads or Northridge.
 These locations will stay open, and you can continue to get care there.

 “At our current screening locations, which are Northridge and Zion Crossroads, there will be no change to those services,” says Carrie Rochman, MD, a radiologist who specializes in breast imaging.
 “So patients can continue to get their screening mammograms at these locations if they choose.
 They’ll continue to have access to 3D tomosynthesis, and all of their images will continue to be read by the breast imaging experts at UVA.”